OUR MISSION:

 Developing social-emotional health and awareness that are the foundation of an inclusive, responsive and joyful space.

 The door at The Room To Grow is always open and there is a constant exchange of information, ideas and questions between the children, teachers, and parents.
 Every effort is made to maintain a dialogue around community awareness, responsibility and involvement.
-Our organization values collaboration and makes it visible in the way the teaching teams organize and share responsibilities, through the use of the democratic process to create agreements and pro-social solutions and by accessing our surrounding community in an intentional and meaningful way.
+Our organization values collaboration and makes it visible in the way the teaching teams organize and share responsibilities, through the use of the democratic process to create agreements and pro-social solutions and by accessing our surrounding community to enrich and extend inquiry in an intentional and meaningful way.

 CREATIVITY